munificent/ui-as-code/Choices.md

 semicolons and colons into equals.
 Don't forget to add a semicolon after the last one!

-We can automate this with tooling, but it's still a lot of code churn.
-That impacts things like code reviews and makes it harder to see the substantive change.

 #### Redundancy

 Likewise concerning.
 This introduces an entirely separate notation for an